 And at last, the school holiday wound its way to a conclusion

-06 September 2008Hot day in Warsaw.
+Added on 06 September 2008Hot day in Warsaw.
 Two days until the (pathetically abbreviated) first day of school.
 The gargantuan school holidays are almost over.
 When this summer holiday started, a pint of beer cost 2’6, the Arctic ice shelf was still an ice shelf, (rather than just a shelf), Edward Heath was Prime Minister, and everyone thought that Sarah Palin must be related to Michael, rather than being a gun-wielding, Washington-bound ubermum, who always seems to hit a brick wall when naming one of her kids.
 Since school ended, the continents have drifted significantly further apart, the Himalayas have risen by another fifty feet, and empires have collapsed.
 (Well, the Georgian empire has collapsed, at any rate.)

 The parent/kid divide has grown a little over the last few months.
 There have been highs, (such as when we were on a plane, travelling at 30,000ft, which is pretty high) and lows; the occasion when The Parent Currently Known As Mum and I were left bound and gagged by the children in the basement, while they ran an illegal trade in firearms from the front room, comes to mind.